Rate this article 4.88888888888888951 based on 9 reviews.

 Moving to Slovakia from the UK

-, an ex-EU country, has many citizens living abroad and after the conclusion of Brexit, a large portion of them decide to move to other EU countries in order to retain their benefits as EU residents.
+The UK, an ex-EU country, has many citizens living abroad and after the conclusion of Brexit, a large portion of them decide to move to other EU countries in order to retain their benefits as EU residents.

 The good news is that for those who have already obtained residence permits in Slovakia or other EU states do not need to go through any other procedure in order to enter the country.
 For those who are now considering relocation, the procedure will apply just as in the case of non-EU citizens who need to obtain entry visas and then residence permits.